Lemmah/buggy_rsvp/README.md

 * Checking the box to hide unconfirmed guests now works as intended.
 * Submitting new names to the list works as intended.
 * Clicking "Save" when editing a guest's name now saves the edits.
+* Clicking a remove button now removes the guest from the list.
+* Checking a box to confirm an individual guest highlights the list item.